duveborn/octopad/README.md

 Work-in-progress solution to the quirky project navigation web site of Octopus Deploy.

+Get the latest release: https://github.com/duveborn/octopad/releases/latest

+It will automatically update using Squirrel in the background.

 Completed features
 ------------------
 - Fast load and instant project free-text filter search